Fragtality/PilotsDeck/README.md

 * "**XPlaneUseWebApi**": false	- Use the X-Plane WebAPI (available with 12.1.4 and above) to read/write DataRefs and send Commands.
 You must allow Access in the X-Plane Settings for the Plugin being able to connect!
 * "**XPlaneWebApiHost**": 127.0.0.1:8086	- The Address used to connect to the WebAPI.
 * "**ApiPortNumber**": 42042	- The Port Number used by the Plugin's REST API.
+* "**MsfsRemoteConnection**": false	- Set to true to enable a SimConnect Connection over the Network.
+* "**MsfsRemoteHost**": 127.0.0.1:6969	- The Remote Address and Port for SimConnect to connect to.
+The localhost (127.0.0.1) is only the default Value, a networked Connection to localhost is not supported by the Plugin.

 <br/>

 A Note on **networked** Installations for **X-Plane**: the Plugin has no Way to determine if the Simulator is in the loading State - the Plugin will directly jump to Idle to Session Ready when X-Plane has finished loading the Flight.
 Changing Aircrafts/Loading another Flight will cause the Plugin to consider the Simulator as stopped until it has finished loading.

 <br/><br/><br/>

 ## 4.2 - Troubleshooting

 ### 4.2.1 - General Guidlines

 **First**, check if you see the Plugin's Actions available in the StreamDeck GUI (on the right Side).
 If you don't see them, verify that the Plugin was installed in the correct Path.
 The Path to the Executable should be: `%appdata%\Elgato\StreamDeck\Plugins\com.extension.pilotsdeck.sdPlugin\PilotsDeck.exe`.<br/>
 <br/>
 **Second**, if you see the Actions but you can't configure any Action because the Dropdown Boxes for Command Types and Images are not filled: it is very likely that the Executable and/or its DLLs are blocked by some Security Mechanic.
 The Dropdowns not working is only the "first Symptom" - the Actions/Buttons on the StreamDeck will generally not work in any Sim!<br/>